patrickschaerer/Beatsaber-PS4-Song-Import/README.md

 Successful:
     - Convert the audiofile from a songzipfile from Beatsaver and import it to PS4-Beatsaber 2.0

- **To do:
+ **To do:**
-  **- Convert the beatmapfile to import it to PS4-Beatsaber 2.0
+    - Convert the beatmapfile to import it to PS4-Beatsaber 2.0

 Audio Conversion and Import (short version):